scottyroges/MortgageMatrix/memory-bank/progress.md

 - ✅ UI enhancement: Updated InfoSection background color to match design
 - ✅ Calculation utilities for mortgage estimates and monthly payments
 - ✅ AffordabilityEstimatorResults component for displaying dynamic calculation results with detailed interest rate breakdowns
+- ✅ MonthlyPaymentResults component for displaying monthly payment calculation results with payment breakdown
+- ✅ PaymentCircle component for visualizing payment breakdown as a segmented ring chart with color-coded segments
 - ✅ Integration of UI with calculation logic to display actual affordable house prices and monthly payments
+- ✅ Enhanced visualization of monthly payment breakdown with color-coded segments and percentage display

 ## What's Left to Build
 - 🔲 Advanced form validation